ktung2018/Loan_Qualifier/README.md

 # Loan_Qualifier
-Screen user for qualifying loans with dialog and save output to csv file
+Screen user for qualifying loans with dialog and prompt for input rate sheet and save qualifying result to csv file